 Minus the fries in the background, of course.

-As you can probably see, they come with a nice-sized portion of fish.
+As you can probably see, this order comes with a nice-sized portion of fish.

-Preferably around sunset.
-It’s actually the kind of place that gives off a tropical vibe.
-Maybe there will be someone there waiting to hand you a margarita when you finally come home.
+It’s the perfect place to enjoy a break, preferably around sunset.
+Maybe there will be someone waiting to hand you a refreshment when you finally come home.